open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:

-- a `Context` used as parent of a new `Context` containing the extracted value, which can be a `SpanContext`, `DistributedContext` or another cross-cutting concern context.
+- A `Context`.
 This argument can default to the current `Context` if such facility exists.
 - the carrier holds propagation fields.
 For example, an outgoing message or http request.
 - the instance of `Getter` invoked for each propagation key to get.

-Returns a new `Context` containing the extracted value.
+Returns a new `Context` as child of the `Context` passed as argument, containing the extracted value, which can be a `SpanContext`, `DistributedContext` or another cross-cutting concern context.

 The `Context` passed as argument MUST NOT be modified.

 `IsRemote` must be set to true if the extracted value is a `SpanContext`.